guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 This structure can handle various data types, including both `values` and `buffers`.

-This flexibility means **developers must diligently verify** the legitimacy of the external input data types.
+This flexibility means **developers must verify the legitimacy of the external input data carefully.**

-Failure to do so can lead to type confusion issues, treating values as buffers or vice versa.
+Failure to do so can lead to type confusion vulnerabilities, treating values as buffers or vice versa.

 ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-180805@2x.png)

 Unfortunately, in my research, this vulnerability was ubiquitous.

-Any manufacturer's TA that followed the GP standard had at least one or more instances of this vulnerability.
+As long as a manufacturer's TA follows the GP standard, there will be at least one or more instances of type confusion vulnerabilities in their TAs.

 These vulnerabilities are straightforward to discover and fix, especially with Fuzzing.